-Shareholder agreements are in place for Remgro's associates and joint ventures where there are also other major shareholders involved.
-These agreements serve as a mechanism to protect Remgro’s rights as a shareholder and manage risks.
+Shareholder agreements are in place for Remgro’s associates and joint ventures where there are also other major shareholders involved.
+These agreements serve as a mechanism to protect Remgro’s rights as a shareholder and manage any associated risks.
 In terms of these agreements Remgro has decision-making involvement for a defined list of material matters of the businesses of these entities, such as the appointment or removal of directors, capital structure, business strategy, large capital expenditure and mergers, acquisitions and disposals.

-As a responsible shareholder of the investee companies, Remgro also exercises its shareholder rights to ensure, as far as possible, that the entities concerned adhere to its requirements in respect of matters such as governance, internal controls, financial management, risk management, legal compliance, safety, health and environmental management, internal audit, ethics management, information management, stakeholder relationships, succession planning and sustainability.
+As a responsible steward of its investee companies, Remgro also exercises its influence to ensure, as far as possible, that the entities concerned adhere to its requirements in respect of matters such as governance, internal controls, financial management, risk management, legal compliance, social responsibility, safety, health and environmental management, internal audit, ethics management, information management, stakeholder relationships, succession planning and sustainability.
 To further advance our sustainability agenda, Remgro aims to partner with all its investee companies across their value chains to encourage and influence sustainable behaviour through Environmental, Social and Governance (ESG) principles that seek to achieve common and collective sustainability goals.

 Remgro’s issued share capital consists of two classes of shares, as follows:

 |529 217 007 ordinary shares of no par value